computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 3. **URLs directly**

-Pass one or more URLs directly to openurl. *(Please note: All other arugments will be discarded.)*
+Pass one or more URLs directly to openurl. *(Please note: All non-URL arugments will be discarded.)*

-URLs are matched by prefixes *http*, *https*, *ftp* or *file* or subdomain *www* or containing one of top-level domain suffixes configured in [openurl](openurl).*
+URLs are matched by prefixes *http*, *https*, *ftp* or *file* or subdomain *www* or containing one of top-level domain suffixes configured in [openurl](openurl).

 ## Important files

-The two important files for the user are [aliases](aliases) and [openurl](openurl).
-Define aliases in [aliases](aliases) and confgure Openurl (e.g. change browser types) in [openurl](openurl).
+The two important files to configure are [aliases](aliases) and [openurl](openurl).
+Define aliases in [aliases](aliases) and confgurations (e.g. browsers) in [openurl](openurl).

 ## Examples

 ### 1. Aliases

-Open the URL for Wikipedia with alias "wiki."
+Open the URL for Wikipedia via alias "wiki."

 ```bash
 openurl wiki
 ```

-Open the URL for Wikipedia with alias "wiki" and search "ancient egypt".
+Open the URL for Wikipedia via alias "wiki" and search for "ancient egypt".

 ```bash
 openurl wiki ancient egypt
 ```

-Open a thesaurus search URL with alias "thes" and search "original".
+Open a thesaurus search URL via alias "thes" and search for "original".

 ```bash
 openurl thes original
 ```

-Open business/store search URLs with alias "buss" and use "outdoor gear" as their first and "burlington, vt" as their second search argument.
+Open business/store search URLs via alias "buss" and use "outdoor gear" as their first and "burlington, vt" as their second search argument.
 (And open the URLs in GUI browser #3.)

 ```bash
 openurl --g3 buss outdoor gear %% burlington, vt